 Not only does the eternal social media landscape and rat race for instantaneous approval they eternally face breed competitiveness and insecurity – these are reported on extensively – but, perhaps more importantly, it has cultivated an endless relentlessness of interactivity that almost paradoxically has offered them very little sense of agency, autonomy, or ownership in the world.
 This is an entirely different kind of public square from what we’ve known in the past.
 Reddit, for instance, one of the favorite Gen-Z playgrounds, is amazing, connected, fun, and egalitarian.
 With no barrier to entry, anyone can engage on anything, and the scoring of anyone's opinion is governed only by whether their peers agree with it.
 It truly is a portal to the world, and it’s fun to seek the approval of one’s peers.
 But it doesn’t build the tactile confidence that used to derive from taking one’s place in a public square that carried with it a higher barrier to entry and a greater burden of consequence.
 There’s nothing quite like waiting your turn to finally get your moment in the spotlight, putting your reputation on the line, stepping up to the microphone, grabbing the sides of the podium, looking directly into the eyes of your audience, speaking calmly and confidently to them with confidence and gravitas, and owning the room to warm smiles, constructive disagreement, authentic learning, and healthy dialogue.

 This new egalitarian ease of the internet has drowned out the processes that used to give people their sense of mission, purpose, and accomplishment in life, and it’s made it so the rest of us have no idea who to listen to.
 When everything is accessible, nothing is, because the kinds of efforts it would take to get noticed in the past no longer offer a value-add.
 And when everybody has a voice, nobody does, because, well, most voices aren’t really worth listening to.
 When the entire world is easy, quick, egalitarian, and faceless, and when reward comes not from a sense of genuine accomplishment but from instantaneous dopamine-fueled peer approval, it also runs the risk of being soulless and leaving people wandering the wilderness for their sense of personal obligation or practical achievement.
 It leaves many Gen-Z's feeling like they don’t have a voice, and like they can’t break in in a more meaningful way.
-All of the rest of the ways Gen Z’s differ from past generations in ways that are harming their prospects are a natural follow-on.
+All of the things that are harming their prospects are a natural follow-on.

-While most of the statistics that define the differences in Gen Z are fairly subtle, from a few percentage points to 10 or 15 points different from past generations in one measure or another, one in particular trend that encapsulates this idea bursts off the page: As reported recently in the Wall Street Journal, the percentage of high school students who engage long-form content, such as books or died-in-the-wool hobbies, has dropped from 60% in the 1980s to 15% today.
+While most of the statistics that define the differences in Gen Z are fairly subtle, from a few percentage points to 10 or 15 points different from past generations in one measure or another, one particular trend bursts off the page: As reported recently in the Wall Street Journal, the percentage of high school students who engage long-form content, such as books or died-in-the-wool hobbies, has dropped from 60% in the 1980s to 15% today.
 This is a remarkable decline.

 It is said that the thought of being patient and sitting down to read a book for two hours and do nothing else is mind-blowing to teens.
 It can also be assumed that it will blow their minds that it may take them years to ultimately lead their companies or invent the rocket that will send humans to Mars.
 And when their minds blow, the lack of agency they feel by consequence may further compound their sense of helplessness and blamefulness.
 If the only world you've ever known is defined by 15-second reward cycles, how would you confront a wider world whose challenges are bigger than that?
-Likely not with a lot of confidence that you can succeed in it.
+Likely not with a lot of confidence.

 Ultimately, I don’t have an answer to all the pitfalls the planet may face in the coming decades.
 There are a lot.
 And I don’t have a comprehensive solution to how to “fix” the next generation, or even whether there is any fixing that is needed.
 Such a notion itself seems a little condescending.
 But cultivating longform hobbies, and doing more longform reading, seems a good easy first step toward easing some of the pitfalls that our new social media world has created for the young.
-We might help them discover bigger, deeper, broader ideas, grow a bigger, deeper, and broader set of voices, and contribute bigger, deeper, and broader contributions to our future world.
+We might help them discover bigger, deeper, broader ideas, grow a bigger, deeper, and broader set of voices, and lend bigger, deeper, and broader contributions that pay forward society's investment in them.

 Connect with us at: